PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 ### Batching

+The one-process-per-camera architecture was the core bottleneck.
+DeepStream was designed for exactly this problem—we just needed to use it properly.

 A DeepStream pipeline follows GStreamer's model of elements connected by pads.
 Each element has source pads (inputs) and sink pads (outputs).
 Data flows from sink to source through links.

 The `nvstreammux` element has multiple source pads (one per input source) and a single sink pad that outputs batched frames.
 On the other end, `nvstreamdemux` takes batched data and splits it back to individual streams.